BSoDium/Slashboard-pulsar/README.md

     ```sh
     npm install pm2 -g
     ```
-  - Choose an authentification key :
+  - Choose an authentification key and a server-specific secret :
     ```sh
-    nano key.txt # Pulsar's root directory
+    nano config/default.json5
     ```
-    By default, the generated key should be 64 characters long, but you can choose a shorter one.
+    By default, the generated keys are 64 characters long, but you can choose shorter ones.
-    When you'll open the file for the first time, It will contain the word "default".
+    When you'll open the file for the first time, The fields will contain the word "default".
 Erase it and write your key.

+    The field `serverKey` is the local server secret, and `sharedSecret` is the key used by the client to connect to your server.
+It will be later required when registering the server in the desktop app.

     > Warning : no special characters allowed, only alphanumeric characters.
 Example : `CRml6VcWMGlH8UQ1XjintL1Tu71IA5ktbA5I8g0HzwrhF4E0hNE50O1ep7W2eNOu`

   - Allow traffic through port `6033` :